Dor Daim: Talmide ha-Rambam

 In short, talmide ha-Rambam are less extreme than Dor Daim about the Zohar and more extreme about "Maimonides-only" jurisprudence.
 Nevertheless, the similarities between the two groups, as expressed in the list of beliefs and practices above, overwhelmingly outnumber the differences.

 Many members of the small and slowly growing Dor Dai community claim a fear of persecution and therefore maintain an almost secret existence.
 It is very likely that the entire movement of Dor Daim, together with some of their well-known leaders, has helped, and continues to help, fuel the rapidly growing community of talmide ha-Rambam.
 It is undeniable that, while there are sometimes differences between Dor Daim and talmide ha-Rambam as a whole—over certain details of practical Jewish law and the issue of the Zohar—the two communities continue to have strong links.

 As stated, talmide ha-Rambam differ from Dor Daim in that they are not confined to the Yemenite community and need not be committed to specifically Yemenite customs.
 Nonetheless, Yemenite scholarship and practice are still a major resource for them.
-Two good examples of this are seen in the works of Rabbi Yosef Qafiḥ and of Mechon-Mamre.org.
+Two good examples of this are seen in the works of Yosef Qafiḥ and of Mechon-Mamre.org.